D-X-Y/NAS-Bench-201/README.md

 weights = api.get_net_param(3, 'cifar10', None) # Obtaining the weights of all trials for the 3-th architecture on cifar10.
 It will returns a dict, where the key is the seed and the value is the trained weights.
 ```

+### Others

+If you want to re-build a new NAS benchmark, please see another repo [NAS-Projects](https://github.com/D-X-Y/NAS-Projects/blob/master/NAS-Bench-102.md#instruction-to-re-generate-nas-bench-102).
+If you want to run 10 NAS methods in our paper, please see [here](https://github.com/D-X-Y/NAS-Projects/blob/master/NAS-Bench-102.md#to-reproduce-10-baseline-nas-algorithms-in-nas-bench-102).

 # Citation